mattDavo/Editor/README.md

 - [ ] Clickable/tappable tokens with handlers
 - [ ] Token replacements, take a token and replace the text.
 - [x] State-conditional formatting: based on the position of the cursor
+- [ ] Use temporary attributes instead of the EditorTextStorage where possible for better performance.

 ##### All